delongmeng-aws/RefDNN_reproduction_study/README.md

 --------------------------------------------------------------------------------------------
 ## RESULTS

-More detailed explanation of these results can be found in the final report.
+More detailed explanation of these results can be found in the final report: https://github.com/delongmeng-aws/RefDNN_reproduction_study/blob/master/report.pdf

 Figure 1:
 ![Figure_1](./analysis_output/figure1.png)